ucesys/dremio-toolkit/README.md

     -d or --dremio-environment-url : URL to Dremio environment.
     -u or --user : Dremio user name.
 User must be a Dremio admin.
     -p or --password : Dremio user password.
-    -m or --output-mode : Whether create a single output JSON file or a directory with individual files for each object.
+    -m or --output-mode : FILE, default, will create a single output JSON file, DIR will create a directory with individual files for each object.
     -o or --output-path : Json file name or a directory name to save Dremio environment.
     -r or --report-filename : File name for the tab delimited exception report report.
     -e or --report-delimiter : Delimiter to use in the exception report.
 Default is tab.